DataStrategist/linuxRstuff/README.md

 ## Write access:
 `sudo chmod -R 750 FileOrFolder`

 where the numbers mean:4 stands for "read",2 stands for "write",1 stands for "execute", and0 stands for "no permission.".
 Add them up to come up w/ the number.
 The three numbers stand for "user", "group", and "other". the `-R` means Recursive (as in the case of a folder).
+Read more [here](https://www.computerhope.com/unix/uchmod.htm):

+## Database stuff
+To see more about installing ODBC sources in a db, check out [my blog article](http://amitkohli.com/how-to-move-odbc-dsn-information-from-one-computer-to-another/).
+`odbcinst -s -q` Checks whether an ODBC Source has been installed or not `isql -v mydsn myusername mypassword` Establishes a connection to the db (as a minimum test to see if all the credentials work).